Image credits: Ville Heimonen & Antti Pietikainen

 Whatever your thoughts, it’s a safe bet that should they make an appearance, even the most excitable children will be silenced and this is a shared family experience you will remember for a lifetime.About Northern Lights

 Where can I go to experience the Northern Lights

-It is the combination of being in the Aurora Zone, avoiding light pollution and patience that will be the most likely to reward Aurora hunters.
+It is the combination of being in the Aurora Zone, avoiding light pollution and being patient that will most likely reward Aurora hunters.
 Add in the knowledgeable local guides who we utilise for our trips, and your chances will be particularly high.

 With some trips, such as our Kuusamo and Ranua trips, the appearance of the Northern Lights might be an added bonus to an otherwise magical trip, whereas other trips, such as our Nellim and Menesjarvi trips have a dedicated focus on seeking out a magnificent Aurora display with hunts on the majority of evenings.

-When out on your night time excursions to seek out the Aurora you will rely on your guide’s local knowledge as well as the local weather and Aurora forecasts.
-In seeking out the Aurora you will also utilise a variety of exciting modes of transport such as snowmobile sleds, on snowshoe or via kick sleds.
+When out on your night-time excursions to seek out the Aurora you will rely on your guide’s local knowledge as well as the local weather and Aurora forecasts.
+In seeking out the Aurora you will also utilise a variety of exciting modes of transport such as snowmobile sleds, snowshoes or via kick sleds.

-For families with younger children or for those who want more of a leisurely adventure, some locations offer a more relaxed way to potentially gaze upon the Northern Lights – including the clear roofed Aurora Bubbles at Nellim and Luosto’s Arctic View Rooms where you can enjoy a view of the night’s sky from your warm beds.
+For families with younger children or for those who want more of a leisurely adventure, some locations offer a more relaxed way to potentially gaze upon the Northern Lights – including the clear-roofed Aurora Bubbles at Nellim and Luosto’s Arctic View Rooms where you can enjoy a view of the night sky from your warm beds.

 Things you need to know about the Northern Lights

-The main thing that scuppers Aurora sightings is cloud cover – quite often the solar activity is creating Northern Lights but you can’t see it as it is hidden behind a cloud.Read more
+The main thing that scuppers Aurora sightings is cloud cover – quite often the solar activity is creating Northern Lights but you can’t see them as it is hidden behind a cloud.Read more

 The key thing is to travel in hope rather than anticipation.